Title 23

 (3) Assistance from the hub in facilitating clinical trials.

-(i) Notwithstanding any other provisions of law in relation to their tenure of office, the governor may remove any board director for the neglect of any duty required by law, incompetence, unprofessional conduct, or willful misconduct.
+(i) Notwithstanding any other provisions of law in relation to their tenure of office, the governor may remove any director, including institutional directors, for the neglect of any duty required by law, incompetence, unprofessional conduct, or willful misconduct.
+If an institutional director is so removed, such institutional director’s designee shall serve on the board in their place for the remainder of their term.

 (j) Each director shall make full disclosure, in accordance with §§ 36-14-1 — 36-14-7, of any financial interest, if any, in any matter before the board.
 Such interest must be disclosed in advance to the directors of the board, recorded in the minutes of the board, and the director having such an interest shall recuse themselves and shall not participate in any decision of the board relating to such interest.

-(k) With the advice and consent of the senate, the board shall have the power to hire a president, who shall also serve as the chief executive officer of the hub.
+(k) With the advice and consent of the senate, the board shall have the power to hire a president, who shall also serve as the chief executive officer of the hub and who shall be a non-voting member of the board of directors, but who shall be entitled to vote as a member of any advisory committee to which the president/chief executive officer is appointed.
 The board also shall have the power to establish compensation and conditions of employment for the president and chief executive officer; provided, further, the board shall have the power to hire other employees and establish compensation and conditions of employment for such employees.

 (l) The commerce corporation shall provide operating quarters for the hub for, at a minimum, the first year of the hub’s operation.